Virtual Cemeteries - KIA & Deceased

 Our OCS Graduates who were Casualties: Visit the OCS Virtual Cemetery of Casualties created by Hugh Preacher.
 112 of our classmates and 6 cadre were casualties in Vietnam.
 One classmate was a casualty in the 1983 Beirut bombing.

 Graduates Deployed to Fiddler's Green: Visit the OCS Fiddler's Green Virtual Cemetery created by Hugh Preacher.
-We have located the burial location of over 740 of our graduates who since OCS have passed to Fiddler's Green.
+We have located the burial location of over 852 of our graduates who since OCS have passed to Fiddler's Green.

-How you can help: Send any information about deaths and/or burial locations to either John Moore or Hugh Preacher.
-We have not located the final location/disposition of the following 2 Vietnam casualties:
+Send any information about deaths and/or burial locations to either John Moore or Hugh Preacher.

 Keep your contact information current.
 OCS graduates update your contact information with Doug Burmester.